chrisgrieser/apuz-gender-analyzer/README.md

 1. Clone the repo.
 2. Run `make init` in the terminal to set up the virtual environment and install the dependencies
-3. You might need to restart your editor
+3. You might need to restart your editor.

 ### Technical procedure
 1. Scrap names from `APuZ`.